Table of Contents

 1. Promote the keyword and shortcode everywhere possible

-The key to a successful text-to-donate campaign is making sure everyone knows about it.
+The key to a successful text-to-donate campaign is ensuring everyone knows about it.
 To make sure of that, promote the keyword and shortcode everywhere possible.
 Here are a few popular ways you can do so:

-Here’s an example of a local church promoting SMS opt-in to make a donation through a social media post.
+Here’s an example of a local church promoting SMS opt-in to donate a social media post.

 Apart from that, here are a few other best practices to follow:

-• Make sure the page (the link of which you respond with) is mobile optimized.
+- Make sure the page (the link to which you respond) is mobile-optimized.
 It’s critical to deliver a good experience throughout the process.

 2. Collect additional donor data

-After a donor opts-in to your SMS list or makes a donation, try to gather more details about them.
+After a donor opts into your SMS list or donates, gather more details about them.
 This information can be used to nurture them in the future and drive them to become more closely involved with your organization.

 Here are a few ways to execute this:

-• Include additional fields in the donation form.
-The form (the link of which you respond with when someone sends the keyword) could have a few more fields (like email, phone number, region, etc.) to gather some insights into the donor.
-However, ensure that you don’t make the form too long and drive them to dropout.
+- Include additional fields in the donation form.
+The form (the link to which you respond when someone sends the keyword) could have a few more fields (like email, phone number, region, etc.) to gather some insights into the donor.
+However, ensure that you don’t make the form too long and drive them to drop out.

-• Schedule an automated text message sequence to collect their details.
-After they opt-in, you can schedule text messages requesting for more details, as shown in the image.
+- Schedule an automated text message sequence to collect their details.
+After they opt in, you can schedule text messages requesting more details, as shown in the image.

 5. Start arranging calls

-Phone calls are personal and break through the clutter to connect with the prospects on a personal level.
-With response rates as high as 250X that of emails, they are perfect for engaging with major donors and building strong relationships.
+Phone calls are personal and break through the clutter to personally connect with prospects.
+With response rates as high as 250X that of emails, they are perfect for engaging with major donors and building solid relationships.

 For year-end campaigns, most charities typically use phone calls to: